alishun/Movie-RS/README.md

 # Recommendation System Project
 ## Description
 This project involves the development of a hybrid recommendation system using DCNv2 and evolutionary algorithms to optimize for accuracy, diversity, novelty, and user coverage.
-The models and testing code are implemented in Jupyter notebooks.
+The models are implemented in Python and tested with Jupyter Notebook.

 I have authored a research paper related to this project.
 If you are interested in reading it, please send me an email at [alisonluyin@gmail.com](mailto:alisonluyin@gmail.com) for access.